 One day, early in 1956, it became clear that Tim's name was somewhat inappropriate, because suddenly 'he' had company in 'his' bed, namely a litter of five kittens.
 Tim took great care of her babies, clearing up their mess, keeping them clean and very well fed.

 Each one was given a name and, within weeks, new homes were found for all of them, except one, the only tabby one - Micky.
 He - and, no, there was no mistake this time - was about to embark on the adventure of a lifetime.

 Micky moving on

 On the due day a few months into 1956, my father's black Rover 75 set off for Stonnall, with several passengers: my father the driver, my mother, me and Micky, who was still only a kitten.
-By the time the car pulled into the vicarage yard, Micky was looking decidedly out of sorts, but happily he recovered very quickly, took readily to his new surroundings and began to thrive.
+By the time the car pulled into the vicarage yard, Micky was looking decidedly out of sorts, but happily he recovered very quickly and took readily to his new surroundings.

-And thrive he did.
-Fed on a diet of Kit-e-Kat, supplemented, no doubt, with the occasional rodent and bird, Micky grew into a veritably enormous example of his species.
+Well, despite the occasional misadventure, Micky thrived.
+Fed on a diet of Kit-e-Kat, supplemented, no doubt, with the occasional rodent or bird, Micky grew into a veritably enormous example of his species.
 He was huge.
 Goodness only knows where his genes had come from, but his size was exaggerated by an annual growth of long and thick winter fur.
 This served him well in those far-off days when the arctic circle descended over Stonnall in the darkest months of the year, but there was a downside.
 In springtime, moulting all that extra fur would cause problems, of which more later.

 Micky adapts to country life